What is employers' liability insurance?

 What are some real-life examples of Hiscox employers’ liability claims?

-Before you take out a policy, it’s understandable to want to learn more about the realities of making a claim.
-That’s why we’ve collated real-life claims stories.
-One case involved a volunteer tripping and sustaining an injury which lasted over a year.
-Since our customer had the right employers’ liability policy in place to defend them against the claim and then pay out if required, both parties were covered.
+One case saw a volunteer trip and sustain an injury, which lasted for over a year.
+Our customer had the right policy in place.
+This helped to defend them and pay out as required.
+So, both parties were covered.

 Who is usually exempt from employers’ liability insurance?